How to Install ConfigServer Firewall (CSF) on Ubuntu

 This setting is very close to the top of the config file on line 11 so you shouldn’t have any trouble locating it.
 Next, let’s save the file and then run:

-At Liquid Web, if you’re using a Dedicated Server or Virtual Private Server that has Linux on it and, it is either Fully Managed or Core Managed, then CSF is already installed for you!
+At Liquid Web, if you’re using a hosted private cloud solution, Dedicated Server or Virtual Private Server that has Linux on it and, it is either Fully Managed or Core Managed, then CSF is already installed for you!
 We have included this software in our server creation process to ensure you’re secure from the start.
-If you need any help configuring your firewall, you can always open a ticket by emailing email@example.com, or calling us at 1-800-580-4985 (1-517-322-0434) or, open a chat with us and we’ll be happy to show you why we’re the Most Helpful Humans in Hosting!
+If you need any help configuring your firewall, you can always open a ticket by emailing email@example.com, or calling us at 1-800-580-4985 (1-517-322-0434) or, open a chat with us, and we’ll be happy to show you why we’re the Most Helpful Humans in Hosting!